InCom-0/incplot-lib/README.md

 * DataStore - A way to store the data to be plotted in a sensible manner
 * DesiredPlot - A way to specify what is to be plotted and how and all the necessary details.
 Also provides implementation of (sort of) smart autoguessing of parameters that the user hasn't specified
 * plot_structures namespace - Type-based ways to 'draw' (that is render into a unicode string) various kinds of plots
-* PlotDrawer - Encapsulation of the above functionality into directly usable thing

 ## General information ##